-The positive impact of SAAS and the cloud market is growing exponentially with the association of newer technologies like AI, IoT etc. The prediction of expansion in the global SAAS market was true and the statistics imply the same.
-While the Gartner newsroom predicted that the revenue mark of SAAS technologies would reach $85 million in 2019, it was a 17.8 percent increase from 2018, it is predicted simultaneously that the revenue can reach up to $278 billion as we enter the year 2021.
+While the Gartner newsroom predicted that the revenue mark of SAAS technologies would reach $85 million in 2019 (17.8 % increase from 2018), it is simultaneously expected to reach up to a whopping $278 billion as we enter the year 2021.

-Flexible payment option- This is the key benefit of a SAAS solution is the subscription-based model.
+1. Flexible payment option: The key benefit of a SAAS solution is the subscription-based model.
 One needn’t invest in purchasing licenses or software updates periodically.
-The subscription-based model justifies the flexibility of payment mode and the resources that can be rented as per use by businesses.
+The subscription model justifies the flexibility of payment mode and the resources that can be rented as per use by businesses.

-Updates- The model suffices for the need for updation.
-With time, the software enables updation and development from the main server and the businesses can use them in real-time.
+2. Updates: The model suffices for the need for updation.
+Over time, the software enables updation and development from the main server and the businesses can use them in real-time.

-Accessability- Much like any other cloud-based platforms, SAAS models provide user-friendly options for easy reach and accessibility.
-Thus, anyone can use the platform from any device or location by providing some security inputs.
+3. Accessibility: Much like any other cloud-based platforms, SAAS models provide user-friendly options for easy reach and accessibility.
+Thus, anyone can access the platform from any device or location by providing the necessary security inputs.
 Google Apps and Dropbox are great examples of SAAS based platforms.

-Scalability- The ability to change the delivery model of the cloud-based software, credibly make it the first preference for businesses.
-With the added advantage of scalability, businesses can change their design as per requirement and it gives them an upper hand in the competitive market.
+4. Scalability: The ability to change the delivery model of the cloud-based software, credibly make it the first preference for businesses.
+With the added advantage of scalability, businesses can change their design as per requirement and gives them an upper hand in the competitive market.

-5. Safety and Security- Unlike any other platform, a SAAS based application provides an end to end structured security.
-So, even if a business faces an unanticipated system hardware failure, a protocol breach or malfunction, the data remains safe, protected in the central server.
+5. Safety and Security: Unlike any other platform, a SAAS based application provides an end to end structured security.
+Even when a business faces an unanticipated system hardware failure, a protocol breach or malfunction, the data remains safe, protected in the central server.

-The 2020 trends that you need to catch up with
+The 2020 trends in SAAS market that you need to catch up with:

-The shift that was observed in the customer expectations of SAAS users have highly influenced the trends that are about to follow this year.
-According to Frank Della Rosa, research director for SaaS and Cloud Software at IDC, organisations will keep investing in SaaS to meet the digital needs of customers as well as employees and to equip for a post-COVID-19 return to a growth orientation.
+According to Frank Della Rosa, Research Director for SaaS and Cloud Software at IDC, organisations will keep investing in SaaS to meet the digital needs of customers as well as employees and to equip for a post-COVID-19 return to a growth orientation.

 To quote Mr. Della Rosa, “IDC will continue to track changes in IT spending across technologies, regions, and primary and function markets due to the impact of COVID-19.
 Our research will be updated with the most current data as conditions on the ground are changing almost daily.